Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You delve into your mind palace, instantly poring through memories of study and experimentation in minute detail.
 You can immediately replace a number of your prepared spells equal to your INT modifier.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 8 or higher, you can use your action to cast a spell this turn as if you had not cast a spell as a bonus action this turn.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 8 or higher, you can use your action to cast a spell this turn as if you had not cast a spell as a bonus action this turn.
 - **Classes**: Wizard
 *(Source: CS)*